A-Ravioli/Automated-Email-Response-Assistant/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`.
+1. Open your browser and navigate to `http://localhost:5173` or any other localhost that was prompted.
 2. Paste an email into the text area and click "Analyze Email".
 3. The app will classify the email and generate a response if it doesn't need human attention.